sierracoop/cookbook.paulandsierra.com/content/recipies/baked-lemon-spaghetti.rst

 #.
 Bake, covered, for 15 minutes.
 Then remove foil and bake for an additional 7 to 10 minutes.
 (Don’t bake too long or the pasta will dry out.)
 #.
 When you remove it from the oven, squeeze a little more lemon juice over the top.
 #.
 Top generously with Parmesan cheese, then chopped parsley.Give it a final squeeze of lemon juice at the end.
-#.
-Serve with crusty French bread and a simple green salad.

 Source